 The Crisper Drawers: Your Produce Paradise

 “The humidity setting on a crisper drawer is one of the most underutilized features on modern refrigerators,” notes David Chen, a veteran appliance design engineer.
 “Using them correctly can extend the life of your produce by a week or more.
-It’s a true game-changer for reducing food waste.”
+It’s a true major upgrade for reducing food waste.”

 - High-Humidity Drawer: Set one drawer to high humidity.
 This traps moisture and is perfect for vegetables that are prone to wilting.